 OT 540 SCIENTIFIC INQUIRY I this course is designed to help occupational therapy students acquire beginning level skills related to consuming and producing research.
 Fundamental scientific inquiry skills related to reading, understanding, and appraising the rehabilitation research literature for the purpose of evidence-based practice is emphasized.
 This course provides the student with critical reading and appraisal skills that will be used in clinical courses and fieldwork assignments.
 Students are also exposed to basic concepts of research methodology and a review of conceptually-based statistics that further enhances skills with consuming the scientific literature.
 The process of producing research is discussed, including topics of grant funding and research ethics, however, actual work on a research project is reserved for subsequent coursework in Scientific Inquiry II (OT 569) and Scientific Inquiry III (OT 582).
-Students will practice reading and critiquing professional literature to appraise the evidence for a specific area of clinical practice related to occupational therapy.
+Students will practice reading and critiquing professional literature in the evidence-based practice project portion of the course.
+Students will also have the opportunity to research the scientific literature to appraise the evidence for a specific area of clinical practice related to occupational therapy.
 Students will receive feedback on their ability to write in a scholarly manner.
 3 credits.